Starts 09:00 until 21:30

 Priority booking for Full Conference Ticket Holders

-Thomas Hardy described the location in his writing as a "miniature Mediterranean" and in his 1874 novel "Far From the Madding Crowd", Lulworth Cove is renamed "Lulwind Cove".
-It is a key setting where the character Sergeant Troy swims out of the cove into the open sea, leading to his presumed drowning.
+Thomas Hardy described Lulworth Cove as a "miniature Mediterranean”.
+In his 1874 novel "Far From the Madding Crowd", Lulworth Cove is renamed "Lulwind Cove” and is the setting where the character Sergeant Troy swims out of the cove into the open sea, leading to his presumed drowning.
+Hardy’s interest in smuggling will also be explored.
+The walk will include Hardy readings along the way.

 Refreshments and public toilets are available at Lulworth Cove.